PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Further Implementation Details

-We use the python Kaolin \cite{Kaolin19} library to pre-process and render the mesh.
-After reading the mesh, we first normalize the positions of mesh vertices so that the center of the mesh is located at the origin and the position of any vertex is within the range of $[-1, 1]^3$.
+Before rendering, we normalize the positions of mesh vertices so that the center of the mesh is located at the origin and the position of every vertex is within the range $[-1, 1]^3$.